 Starting in the 2010-2011 academic year, there are two tracks within the Film Studies minor.
-Students interested in film theory and/or film history should pursue the Film Criticism track.
-Those students interested in film production and/or screenplay writing should pursue the Film Practice track.
+Students interested in film theory and/or film history should pursue the Film Analysis track.
+Those students interested in film production and/or screenplay writing should pursue the Film Production track.

 All students pursuing an interdisciplinary minor in Film Studies are required to:

-1. Take a core course, either Introduction to Film Studies (Drama 50/ILVS 50) or an alternative approved by the CMS Director.
+1. Take a core course, either Introduction to Film Studies (Drama 50/ILVS 50) or Intro to Film Theory (ILVS 92), or an alternative approved by the CMS Director.

 2. Take four film-related elective courses from CMS approved course lists.